Frank S. Tait: Later life and legacy

 Tait was knighted in 1956 for services to the theatre and died in Portsea, Victoria on 23 August 1965, aged 81.

 The Tait Memorial Trust, instituted in 1992, was named in his honour.

 Family

-Tait married twice, on 29 November 1913 to Iris Olga Field Barnard (c.
-1893 – 19 August 1938) and (secondly) to the soprano Viola Wilson Hogg aka Viola Wilson (1 November 1911 – 6 February 2002) on 16 August 1941.
+Tait married twice; firstly, on 29 November 1913 to Iris Olga Field Barnard; and secondly, on 16 August 1941 to the soprano Viola Wilson Hogg aka Viola Wilson.
 They had a residence in Hopetoun Road, Toorak, Victoria.
-His children include:

-Joan Iris Tait (1914 – before 2002) married John Masters on 5 April 1938.
-They had a daughter Diana Masters on 27 July 1939.
-She married (later Air-Commodore) Gordon Steege on 5 January 1946.
-Their son Peter Steege was born 1953.
+His children include Joan Iris Tait, Peggy Elfrida Tait, Peter Frank Tait, Ruth Emelie Tait, Isla Violet Tait OAM, (Viola) Anne Tait and Sally Tait.